jhe16/jhe16.github.io/_pages/about.md

   - /about.html
 ---

-I am Jingzhu He, a final year PhD student at [Department of Computer Science](https://www.csc.ncsu.edu) of [North Carolina State University](https://www.ncsu.edu).
-I have successfully defended my thesis on June 8th, 2021.
-I am a member of [DANCE research group](http://dance.csc.ncsu.edu), working with [Dr. Xiaohui (Helen) Gu](https://www.csc.ncsu.edu/faculty/gu/).
+I am Jingzhu He, an assistant professor in the [School of Informatiton Science and Technology](https://sist.shanghaitech.edu.cn/sist_en/main.htm) at the [ShanghaiTech University](https://www.shanghaitech.edu.cn/eng/main.htm).
+I received my PhD degree from the [Department of Computer Science](https://www.csc.ncsu.edu) of [North Carolina State University](https://www.ncsu.edu), advised by [Prof. Xiaohui (Helen) Gu](https://www.csc.ncsu.edu/faculty/gu/).
+Before that, I obtained my Bachelor degree from [Nanjing University](https://www.nju.edu.cn/en/main.psp) in June 2013.
+I obtained an MPhil degree from [Hong Kong Baptist University](http://www.hkbu.edu.hk/eng/main/index.jsp) in June 2016.
 I have a broad interest in distributed systems, cloud computing and machine learning for systems.
 Currently, I am conducting researches on developing automatic bug detection, diagnosis, and fixing tools for distributed systems.

-Prior to coming to NCSU, I obtained my Bachelor degree from [Nanjing University](https://www.nju.edu.cn/en/main.psp) in June 2013.
-I obtained an MPhil degree from [Hong Kong Baptist University](http://www.hkbu.edu.hk/eng/main/index.jsp) in June 2016.
+I am looking for highly self-motivated PhD/MS students.
+Several RA positions are available.
+If you are interested in working with me, please drop me an email with your CV.